Looking for new ways to serve your accounting and advice clients? Adding a lending service to your offering could be the answer.

 If you’re moving into the lending space for the first time, you might not be confident about the cost–benefit ratio of adding a lender to your in-house team.
 An alternative option is to integrate lending into your firm by partnering with an external credit provider who you trust.
 As well as helping to keep costs down, it also means you can tap into the qualifications, experience and knowledge of your lending partner.

-With this option, you have an expert at the ready who you can call on as and when you need them.
+With this option, you have a specialist at the ready who you can call on as and when you need them.
 At the same time, your clients get to enjoy a seamless service, with all of their financial needs taken care of.
 And because you have all their financial information at hand already, you can provide them directly to the broker to speed up that process.

 But if you do decide to go down the outsourcing road, make sure you stay in the picture for your clients.
 That means being on hand to answer any questions they may have about their cash flow, and getting your lending partner to keep you in the loop about each client’s progress with their loan.